Nineteenth Summer Session of SLS

-In addition, 2017 SLS will provide ample opportunity to debate current developments in the field of international criminal law, e.g. the principle of irrelevance of official capacity and the impact of three withdrawals (followed by two withdrawals of the respective notification of withdrawal) by African members States on the future of international criminal justice.
-Court officials will provide an update on the latest jurisprudence of the ICC.
-We will also continue our project on international criminal law in cinema.
+SLS 2017 will provide ample opportunity to debate current developments in the field of international criminal law, e.g. the principle of irrelevance of official capacity and the impact of three withdrawals (followed by two withdrawals of the respective notification of withdrawal) by African members States on the future of international criminal justice.
+Court officials will provide an update on the latest jurisprudence of the ICC and we will continue our project on international criminal law in cinema.

 The academic programme will start with a dinner talk on Sunday 30 July and will continue Monday 31 July through Tuesday 8 August, daily from 9.30 a.m. to 1 p.m. and 2.15 p.m. to 5.45 p.m. with a free Saturday afternoon and Sunday.
 Sunday 30 July and Wednesday 9 August are our days of arrival and departure respectively.
 During these eight working days, 26 academic sessions of 1,5hrs are offered (equalling 2 academic hours and 52 academic contact hours in total).
 The course consists of lectures, discussions, workshops and case studies, allowing for discussion and interaction among lecturers and participants.
 It will be held at the Faculty of Law of the University of Salzburg, located at a 16th century residence in the centre of the old town.

 Participants will obtain a certificate of attendance, but may also take an exam, for which the University of Salzburg allocates 4 credits according to the European Credit Transfer System.